oracle-cne/ocne/doc/experimental/phase1/kube-prometheus-stack.md

 ```

 ## Patch ServiceMonitors and PodMonitors
-Both the ServiceMonitors and PodMonitors need to be patched so that they can be processed by the Prometheus operator
+Both the ServiceMonitors and PodMonitors need to be patched so that they can be processed by the Prometheus operator.

-### Patch the system resources
+### Patch the system ServiceMonitors and PodMonitors
-Following is the list of system resources that need to be patched:
+Patch the following objects:
 ```text
 kubectl patch servicemonitor -n verrazzano-monitoring authproxy --type='merge'  -p '{"metadata":{"labels":{"release":"kube-prometheus-stack"}}}' kubectl patch servicemonitor -n verrazzano-monitoring fluentd --type='merge'  -p '{"metadata":{"labels":{"release":"kube-prometheus-stack"}}}'